Eye color: Heterochromia

 Heterochromia (heterochromia iridum or heterochromia iridis) is an eye condition in which one iris is a different color from the other (complete heterochromia), or where a part of one iris is a different color from the remainder (partial heterochromia or sectoral heterochromia).
 It is a result of the relative excess or lack of pigment within an iris or part of an iris, which may be inherited or acquired by disease or injury.
 This uncommon condition usually results due to uneven melanin content.
 A number of causes are responsible, including genetic, such as chimerism, Horner's syndrome and Waardenburg syndrome.

 A chimera can have two different colored eyes just like any two siblings can—because each cell has different eye color genes.
 A mosaic can have two different colored eyes if the DNA difference happens to be in an eye-color gene.

 There are many other possible reasons for having two different-colored eyes.
-For example, the film actor Lee Van Cleef was born with one blue eye and one green eye, a trait that reportedly was common in his family, suggesting that it was a genetic trait.
-This anomaly, which film producers thought would be disturbing to film audiences, was "corrected" by having Van Cleef wear brown contact lenses.
 David Bowie, on the other hand, had the appearance of different eye colors due to an injury that caused one pupil to be permanently dilated.

 Another hypothesis about heterochromia is that it can result from a viral infection in utero affecting the development of one eye, possibly through some sort of genetic mutation.
 Occasionally, heterochromia can be a sign of a serious medical condition.

 A common cause in females with heterochromia is X-inactivation, which can result in a number of heterochromatic traits, such as calico cats.
 Trauma and certain medications, such as some prostaglandin analogues, can also cause increased pigmentation in one eye.
 On occasion, a difference in eye color is caused by blood staining the iris after injury.

+Limbal ring

+The limbal ring is also a feature of the iris contributing to eye color, appearing as a darkened, occasionally black region encircling the iris resulting from a manifestation of the optical properties of the corneal limbus.
+Limbal rings are not present in all individuals, and their thickness and prominence may correlate with health or youthfulness, and contributes to facial attractiveness.

 Impact on vision

 Although people with lighter eye color are generally more sensitive to light because they have less pigment in the iris to protect them from sunlight, there is little to no evidence that eye color has a direct impact on vision qualities such as visual acuity.
 However, there is a study that found that dark-eyed people perform better at "reactive-type tasks", which suggests they may have better reaction times.
 People with light-colored eyes, however, performed better at so-called "self-paced tasks", which include activities like hitting a golf ball or throwing baseballs.
 In another study, people with darker eyes performed better at hitting racquetballs.
-There are also other studies that challenge these findings.
-According to scientists, more study is needed to verify these results.
+There are also other studies that challenge these findings, and more study is needed to verify these results.